 Sound Reduction Systems Ltd (SRS) have been assisting customers with domestic noise reduction problems for 40 years and have a wealth of expertise in the field.
 We manufacture high performance acoustic solutions for walls, floors, and ceilings within the home and have an industry leading Institute of Acoustics registered technical team on hand to offer practical advice.

-We understand the effects that having noisy neighbours can have on health and wellbeing and have been helping customers tackle domestic noise problems for over 40 years.
+We understand the effects that having noisy neighbours can have on health and wellbeing and have been helping customers tackle reduce noise problems in their homes for over 40 years.
 SRS have a wealth of knowledge and expertise in the field.
 In this article, we have outlined 10 straightforward noise reduction techniques that can be used to improve domestic soundproofing.

 For information about how SRS can help with noise reduction in your home, please read our guides on domestic sound proofing products